gasser707/go-gql-server/README.md

  User can only use update and delete operations on images they own, and they can search or filter images that aren't archived or private unless they previously bought them when they were public.

+#### Emails

+Users are sent confirmation emails to confirm their emails are valid, they can't access resources validating their emails.
+In dev environment.
+Emails are sent to a mailhog server that I set up as port of the docker-compose and the kubernetes cluster.
+In prod environment, they are sent using SendGrid.

 ### How to test it?